$900 fine for a delivery rider’s death: Do couriers have any rights?

 Better gear, better pay and health insurance would go a long way to protect delivery workers, experts said.
 But delivery companies are terrified of providing better equipment to riders because it could be classified as uniforms and would indicate that a worker is an employee rather than a contractor, says Mark Graham, a professor at the Oxford Internet Institute and director of the Fairwork Project, which rates companies in more than 30 countries on factors like pay and insurance management.
 An employee would have more rights and companies could be legally responsible if they get injured or die on the job.

-“Most of the harms that workers experience can be traced back to the precarious position that they are put into by being classified as self-employed,” Graham said, emphasising the need for proper contracts.
+“Most of the harm that workers experience can be traced back to the precarious position that they are put into by being classified as self-employed,” Graham said, emphasising the need for proper contracts.
 “If you take a relatively impoverished member of society and sign them up to work on your platform with no training, no safety equipment and no safety net, you are making an active choice to put a lot of risks solely on the shoulders of that worker.”

 What happens next in Gocer’s case?